UW-GDA/land-use-travel-patterns/README.md

 * Nutvara J

 ## Short Summary
-This study will provide insight into travel demand patterns and land use in the King County.
+This study will provide insight into the relationship between land use, demographics, and transit flows in King County.
 Land uses pattern will be visulized for analysis, while travel demand patterns will be extracted from a household travel survey.
 Demographic analysis will also be conducted.

 ## Introductory/background information
-Linking travel demand and land uses may provide insight into mobility patterns.
-Understanding travel demand pattern for specific land use will help facilities planning.
+Transportation policy-makers often face the challenge of choosing between various transportation scenarios.
+To do this, they need to understand the flow of origin and destination (OD) of people.
+King County has diverse land use, including urban areas like Seattle, small towns like Issaquah, and rural areas like Snoqualmie.
+With different land uses, the population demographics also vary.
+Therefore, understanding how demographics and land use affect travel patterns is crucial for urban planning and transportation infrastructure development.

 ## Problem statement and reserach questions
-We aim to analyze correlations between travel pattern origin-destination (OD) flows and land use.
-Land uses will be identified via satellite imagery.
-The following questions will be answered:
+This study aims to **analyze the correlations between travel patterns, demographics, and land use**.
+The study seeks to answer the following questions:

-1) How do land uses affect trip generation?
-In other words, what land uses are correlated with a greater number of trips (e.g., do residential areas have more trips than industrial areas)?
-2) What is the correlation between OD flows and demographics given similar land uses?
-For example, do low-income residential census tracts have a greater number of outflows compared to high-income residential census tracts?
+* What is the correlation between OD flows and demographics given similar land uses?
+* How do land use and demographics affect the number of trips?
+* Does the city provide a reasonable amount of transit to each census tract based on demographics and land use types?

 ## Datasets